Proverbs 29:13

 Both the poor and the oppressor live under the sustaining authority of God.

-13 The poor man and the oppressor have this in common: Yahweh gives sight to the eyes of both.
+13 The poor man and the oppressor have this in common: The LORD gives light to the eyes of both.

 Both the poor and the oppressor live under the sustaining authority of God.